gnosis/conditional-tokens-docs/docs/ctftutorial07.md

 You can check the balance of your positions using the `balanceOf()` or `balanceOfBatch()` functions, with your `address` and the `positionId`s of your positions as parameters.

-Repeat these steps to create the same set of positions with your other ToyToken, and then repeat the steps to create the positions `(lo)` and `(high)` in your second condition with each of your ToyTokens as collateral.
+Repeat these steps to create the same set of positions with your other ToyToken, and then repeat the steps to create the positions `(lo)` and `(hi)` in your second condition with each of your ToyTokens as collateral.

 When you're done, you should have eight positions.
 ```